ReubenTanLiYao/fop-assignment/README.md

 Conflict Detection (completed)

 The Conflict Detection feature checks whether a newly created event overlaps in time with existing events.
-If a scheduling conflict is detected, the system alerts the user and prevents the creation of overlapping events.
-This ensures that users do not accidentally schedule two events at the same time.
+If a scheduling conflict is detected, the system displays the events, notifying the user.This allows the user to spot conflicting events and make necessary changes.
 This feature deserves extra marks because it requires comparing time ranges and handling logical edge cases.
 It improves the reliability of the scheduler and reflects real-world calendar behavior.
 Implementing conflict detection shows an understanding of time-based logic and practical application design.

 HOW TO COMPILE AND RUN

+1.RUNNING ON Terminal
+- Download the Calendar Folder
+- Go to Calendar Folder
+- Run the RunMenu.bat file

+2.RUNNING ON NetBeans
+- Download the FOP_Assignment folder
+- Open the project in netbeans
+- Locate the source codes in FOP_Assignment -> Source Packages -> com.test.calendar
+- Run the project

+3.RUNNING ON Visual Studio Code(VSC)
+- Download the FOP_Assignment folder
+- Open the folder in VSC
+- Locate the source codes in FOP_Assignment\src\main\java\com\test\calendar
+- Run the project

 SCREENSHOTS